mrasu/echoed/README.md

       ],
     };
     ```
-2. Update your OpenTelemetry endpoint to use Tobikura:
+2. Update your OpenTelemetry endpoint to connect to Tobikura.
     If you are using the OpenTelemetry Collector, modify its settings as shown below:
     ```yml
     exporters: